reilem/Haskell-Useful/README.md

 ### Monad Class ###

 Monads:
-`>>=`: Allows a wrapped value to be applied to a function that takes a regular value and return a wrapped value.
+`>>=`: Allows wrapped values to be applied to functions that takes a regular value and return the new wrapped value.
 ```haskell
 class Monad m where
   return :: a -> m a